arigo/BaroqueUI/README.md

 The "dead touching" state is if we have the touchpad touched but didn't actually start touching it just now and have no other state for it.

-The "small delay" state selects between the three action states and only exists if more than one action state is actually implemented in the tracker.
+The "small delay" state selects between the three action states.
+There is no delay if only one action state is actually implemented in the tracker.
+The "default" path is followed if the small delay elapses, if we move the controller enough in space, or if press and there is no "action 1" implemented; or if we untouch the touchpad quickly (in the last case, it will leave "action 3" immediately afterwards, but that's still registered as a tap).

-If "action 1" is not implemented, pressing don't cause state changes.
+If "action 1" is not implemented, pressing doesn't cause state changes.
-If "action 2" is not implemented, finger movements don't cause state changes.
+If "action 2" is not implemented, moving the finger doesn't cause state changes.